SWivid/F5-TTS/src/f5_tts/train/README.md

 Gradio UI training/finetuning with `src/f5_tts/train/finetune_gradio.py` see [#143](https://github.com/SWivid/F5-TTS/discussions/143).

+The `use_ema = True` is harmful for early-stage finetuned checkpoints (which goes just few updates, thus ema weights still dominated by pretrained ones), try turn it off and see if provide better results.

 ### 3. Wandb Logging

 The `wandb/` dir will be created under path you run training/finetuning scripts.